The Bankrate promise

 Factors to consider when deciding to go to college

-When should you go to college?
+Should you go to college now?

 - Do you have a financial plan in place?
 College tuition can be intimidating, but it doesn’t have to stop you from achieving your educational goals.
-There are ways to ease the financial burden of college, and having a plan for your finances makes a great first step.
+There are ways to ease the financial burden of college, and having a plan for your finances is a great first step.

 |University size||Typically larger, with more students in each class||Typically a more intimate setting, with smaller class sizes|

-|Tuition||Lower tuition rates||Higher tuition rates, but may offer scholarships and grants|
+|Tuition||Lower tuition rates||Higher tuition rates, but may offer more scholarships and grants|

 |On-campus opportunities||Many clubs and organizations||Potentially more limited extracurricular activities due to smaller size|